hangrz/my_bot/README.md

 Robot consists of chassis, two wheels and one caster wheel.
 It is equipped with LIDAR and depth camera.

 ## Usage
+All commands should be run from dev_ws folder

 To run simulation:

 ```